Guide to a C5–C6 disc herniation

 Areas of the body affected by C5–C6 disc herniation

 Nerve roots near the cervical spine send pain and muscle signals between the cervical spine, brain, shoulder, and associated arm and hand.
 When the C5 or C6 nerve roots become compressed, symptoms can appear along the length of a number of associated nerves, including:

 - Median nerve — Innervates the shoulders, arms (carpal tunnel)

 - Suprascapular nerve — Leads to the supraspinatus and infraspinatus muscles (back of the shoulder)

 - Long thoracic nerve — Associated with the serratus anterior (ribs and the scapula)

 - Dorsal scapular nerve — Innervates the rhomboid muscles

 - Subclavian nerve — Provides sensory and motor signals to the subclavius muscle (rotator cuff)

 - Musculocutaneous nerve — Sends messages to the muscles used in elbow flexion; allows for sensory transmission in the lateral forearm

 - Axillary nerve — Innervates the armpit muscles

 Treatment for a C5–C6 disc herniation

 Many patients diagnosed with a C5–C6 herniated disc can find lasting pain relief through conservative methods of treatment, such as physical therapy, yoga and pain medication.
 There are several options for conservative, nonsurgical treatment, so you may want to consult your physician to determine the best course of action to fit your needs.

 Conservative treatment generally takes several months before you can accurately measure the effectiveness of the treatment for pain relief.
 If you have undergone conservative treatment for several months or years and your pain has not decreased, you may want to consult your physician or spine care specialist about the surgical treatment options available to you.

 Before considering traditional open neck surgery, we encourage you to research the advantages of minimally invasive surgery at Laser Spine Institute.
-We offer a safer, more effective alternative to traditional open neck surgery, and our minimally invasive procedures have earned a patient satisfaction score of 96.^ Take the next step toward pain relief by finding out if you are a candidate for our outpatient procedures today.
+We offer a safer and effective alternative to traditional open neck surgery, and our minimally invasive procedures have earned a patient satisfaction score of 96.^ Take the next step toward pain relief by finding out if you are a candidate for our outpatient procedures today.